U.S. considers no-fly zone after Syria crosses nerve gas 'red line'

-ANKARA/BEIRUT The United States is considering a no-fly zone in Syria, potentially its first direct intervention into the two-year-old civil war, Western diplomats said on Friday, after the White House said Syria had crossed a "red line" by using nerve gas.
+ANKARA/BEIRUT The United States is considering a no-fly zone in Syria as it weighs options for intervention into the 2-year-old civil war, Western diplomats said on Friday, after the White House said Syria had crossed a "red line" by using nerve gas.

 After months of deliberation, President Barack Obama's administration said on Thursday it would now arm rebels, having obtained proof the Syrian government used chemical weapons against fighters trying to overthrow President Bashar al-Assad.

-Two senior Western diplomats said Washington is looking into a limited no-fly zone close to Syria's southern border with Jordan.
+Two senior Western diplomats said the United States was looking into a limited no-fly zone close to Syria's southern border with Jordan.

 "Washington is considering a no-fly zone to help Assad's opponents," one diplomat said.

-Imposing a no-fly zone could require the United States to destroy Syria's sophisticated Russian-built air defenses, thrusting it into the war with the sort of action NATO used to help topple Muammar Gaddafi in Libya two years ago.

-Washington says it has not excluded a no fly zone but a decision is not imminent.
+Washington says it has not excluded a no fly zone but is also considering other options.

-Any such move would also come up against a potential veto from Assad's ally Russia in the U.N.
+Any such move would also come up against a potential veto from Assad ally Russia in the U.N.
 Security Council.
 The Kremlin dismissed U.S. evidence of Assad's use of nerve gas.

 "I will say frankly that what was presented to us by the Americans does not look convincing," President Vladimir Putin's senior foreign policy advisor Yuri Ushakov said.